 - Nice Contour EQ with noise rejection

-- Might be more than necessary for simple home practice
+- A bit too much for simple home practice sessions

 |Number of Channels||NA|